To create a query you must add at least one metric and optional attributes.

 Metrics are quantifiable values, such as the number of tickets, replies to tickets, and agent or customer wait times.
 Attributes are non-quantifiable values, such as ticket ID, ticket tags, and assignee names.

 There are many metrics and attributes that you can use for each Zendesk product.
-To learn what's available, see Metric and attribute reference.
+To learn what's available, see Understanding Explore datasets.

 You add metrics in the Metrics panel of query builder.
 Explore automatically uses the most suitable aggregator for the metric.
 You can change how your metric is calculated by clicking the metric, then selecting a new aggregator, for example, an average or sum value.
 For details, see Changing metric aggregators.